-This fund is used to account for the revenues received from the statewide school infrastructure sales, services and use tax revenues.
-Principal and interest on the Bonds will be paid from revenues received into this fund.
+This fund is used to account for the revenues received from the state-wide school infrastructure sales, services and use tax.

 Historic and Potential State and Federal Actions that impact current and future District Budgets

 The District's operating budget is subject to change based on events outside of its control, including State and Federal funding.
 There may be changes in funding that are unknown or unanticipated at this time.
 Presented below is a discussion of some of the known changes that might impact the District's operating budget: